Chevrolet small-block engine (first- and second-generation): L99

 The L99 4311 cc V8, produced from 1994–1996, shared a 3.736 in cylinder bore with the 305 cuin but had a 3 in stroke compared to 3.48 in of the 305 cuin.
 The pistons used in the 4.3 L V8 were the same as the Vortec 5000's, but longer 5.94 in connecting rods were used to compensate for the shorter stroke.
 The L99 featured updated Generation II block architecture, and is externally identical to the larger 5.7 L LT1 Generation II V8.
 Like the LT1, it features sequential fuel injection, reverse-flow cooling with a cam-driven water pump, and an optical ignition pickup.
 Output is 200 hp and 245 lbft.

-The L99 4.3 L V8 was the base engine in 1994-1996 Chevrolet Caprice sedans, including 9C1 police package sedans, and was not available in any other vehicles.
+The L99 4.3 L V8 was the base engine in 1994–1996 Chevrolet Caprice sedans, including 9C1 police package sedans, and was not available in any other vehicles.
 The L99's smaller displacement provided slightly better EPA fuel economy than the 5.7 L LT1, but at significantly reduced horsepower and torque levels.

 LT6 and LT7

-The LT6 and LT7 are not part of the LT family.
-See Oldsmobile Diesel engine for more information.
+GM engines with the LT6 and LT7 designation are not Chevrolet small-block engines, they are Oldsmobile Diesel V6s.